camunda/camunda-docs/versioned_docs/version-8.2/self-managed/concepts/exporters.md

 :::note

-Exporters are not available in Camunda Platform 8 Software-as-a-Service (SaaS).
+Exporters are not available in Camunda 8 Software-as-a-Service (SaaS).

 :::